 A panel discussion with leading academics and activists rounded off the performances after each show.

 WeRNotVirus took place via Zoom on 13-14 June.
-It will be available on Omnibus Theatre‘s YouTube channel for 2 weeks from Wednesday 17 June.

 Since the emergence of the Covid-19 crisis there has been a tripling in reported anti-Asian hate crime.
 From January 2020 to March 2020 attacks on East Asians and South East Asians have risen 21% with over 260 crimes reported to the UK Police to the Home Office, compared with 360 for the whole of 2018 and 375 in 2019.

 Directed by award-winning Young Vic New Genesis fellow and associate director Jennifer Tang (Young Vic, RSC, The Royal Exchange, Hampstead Theatre) and Anthony Lau (National Theatre, Royal Court, Nuffield Southampton, Ink – West End, Almeida).

 WeRNotVirus is presented by Moongate Productions founded by Daniel York Loh and Jennifer Lim (Forgotten 遗忘 Arcola, Theatre Royal Plymouth).